-The entrance area consists of a desk and retail shelving displaying hair products and a waiting area.
-Here you can get professional advice on which product would suit you best.
-The front area is separated from the rest of the space by the colour-bar, a place where counselling and the final mixing of hair dyes take place.
-The focal point of the space is the workstations, made up of large full-length mirrors separated by shelves and small aisles that allow the client to visualise themselves more easily with the new hairstyle they have chosen.
+The entrance area comprises a reception desk, shelves for displaying hair products, and a lounge where clients can receive professional advice on selecting the right products.
+The front area is separated from the rest of the space by the colour bar, where consultations and the final mixing of hair dyes take place.
+The workstations, each equipped with a full length-mirror, are separated one from another by shelves and small aisles.

-The main feature through the space is a partition made of wooden slats which in some parts serves as a screen, in some as covering for the units and in others it becomes a shelf mount.
-This wooden partition separates the hair washing area from the rest of the salon, which, with its decor and character, is in stark contrast with the rest of the space.
-This is a darker space with dimmed lighting that allows the client to completely relax and surrender to the ritual of hair washing and massage.
+The central design element is a partition made of wooden slats, which serves a dual purpose as both a screen and a shelf mount.
+This wooden partition separates the hair washing area from the rest of the salon, creating a deliberate contrast with its decor and ambiance.
+It provides a darker, softly lit space that allows clients to fully relax and immerse themselves in the ritual of hair washing and massage.

-Given that the foundation for the functioning of Kanso is skill, a lot of effort has been invested in training, which takes place in the academy, an area separated from the rest by a glass wall.
-Apart from training the employees themselves, the academy also serves as a space for training other professionals.
-To allow full concentration, the academy is designed as a simple bright space where all focus is on learning and concentration.
+Recognising that skill is at the core of Kanso's operation, substantial effort is invested in training, which occurs in the academy - a section separated from the rest by a glass wall.
+Besides training the salon's employees, the academy also serves as a space for training other professionals.
+To foster an environment of focused learning, the academy is designed as a bright and uncluttered space where attention is entirely devoted to the art of mastering the craft.

 Damjan Geber (Creative Director)